 -Cut / Sliced Item-

 Poseidon Group International offers cuts of beef that meet your needs.
-We can make a small loin, steak cut, yakiniku (Japanese BBQ) cut, thin slice for sukiyaki or shabu-shabu, saku for sushi, etc.
+We make small loin, steak cut, yakiniku (Japanese BBQ) cut, thin slice for sukiyaki or shabu-shabu, saku for sushi, etc.

-Poseidon Group International prides itself not only on our customized cuts but on our advanced fulfillment for logistics allowing us to directly ship to your restaurant customers via FedEx overnight.
-For business use, it contributes to less cutting labor and personnel expenses, and for home use for our E-Commerce customers, our ready-to-cook items are so popular and patronized for home parties.
+Poseidon Group International prides itself not only on our customized cuts, but also on our advanced fulfillment for logistics allowing us to directly ship to your restaurant customers via FedEx overnight.
+For business use, it contributes to less cutting labor and personnel expenses, and for home use for our e-commerce customers, our ready-to-cook items are tailored towards your home parties and barbeques.

 Wagyu Unification Mark